TarasMazepa/stax/README.md

 ### Windows

-To use stax you need to [install dart](https://dart.dev/get-dart) in your system.

-Afterwards, clone this repo and put path to the repo into your PATH variable.
+Clone this repo and put path to the repo into your PATH variable.

 Let me know if you need some help, create a ticket on the repo.